fostam/php-retry/README.md

 ## Advanced Features
 ### Omitting Delay Policy
-In case you do not want any delay between the attemps, you can either use the `NoneDelayPolicy` as described above, pass `NULL` as Delay Policy, or omit the Delay Policy argument at all:
+In case you do not want any delay between the attempts, you can either use the `NoneDelayPolicy` as described above, pass `NULL` as Delay Policy, or omit the Delay Policy argument at all: